-Earning an online master's degree in math education makes job candidates more competitive than those who hold a general bachelor's in teaching.
-Math teachers at all levels of education are usually in high demand.
-Because of this, they often receive higher salaries and find jobs more easily than other teachers.
-As schools throughout the country continue to emphasize the importance of STEM (Science, Technology, Engineering, and Math) fields, highly-qualified math teachers will be even more in demand.
+Earning an online master's degree in math education can make graduates more competitive in the job market than those holding only a general bachelor's in teaching.
+Math teachers at all levels of education are usually in high demand, and as a result, they often receive higher salaries and land jobs more easily than other teachers.
+As schools throughout the country emphasize the importance of STEM fields — Science, Technology, Engineering, and Math — the demand for highly-qualified math teachers continues to grow.

-Additionally, a master's in math education allows educators to teach at many community and junior colleges, where salaries are higher than those at the K-12 level.
-According to the Bureau of Labor Statistics, the demand for mathematical science teachers at the postsecondary level is projected to be 16% in 2014-2024, much higher than the average projected growth for jobs as a whole.
+Additionally, a master's in math education allows graduates to teach at many community and junior colleges, where salaries are higher than those at the K-12 level.
+According to the Bureau of Labor Statistics (BLS), the annual median salary for postsecondary mathematical science teachers reaches $70,910.

 Choosing a Program

 WILL THIS PROGRAM PROVIDE ME WITH THE SKILLS I NEED TO ADVANCE MY CAREER?

 Graduates of the best online master's in math education programs benefit from more opportunities in their career and increased earning potential.
 Furthermore, these programs provide learners with a thorough understanding of contemporary mathematics theory and highly effective teaching skills.
 Math teachers already enjoy a wide open job market, and teachers with a master's degree earn higher salaries.
 Most programs also lead to teacher licensure, which institutions require for teaching at the secondary level.

 HOW DO I FIND THE RIGHT ONLINE PROGRAM FOR ME?